GuildCrafts/web-development-js/contracts/_TEMPLATE.md

 _What are some appropriate quality objectives for this goal?
 These are statements about the internal characteristics of the product that demonstrate fine design and craftspersonship, not its external features._

-- Quality rubric one: point value
+- Quality rubric one [point value]
-- Quality rubric two: point value
+- Quality rubric two [point value]
-- Quality rubric three: point value
+- Quality rubric three [point value]

 ## Resources